-Orientation, Social evidence base, the consultation undertaken and the Inequality framework provided by Government guidance.
+Race, Religion/ belief or belief, Sexual Orientation, Social Inequality which may appear to favour and target certain groups however, justification for this emanates from the Council's evidence base, the consultation undertaken and the framework provided by Government guidance.
 As identified as part of this EqIA process, these policies aim to take positive action in targeting and meeting local needs and creating a 'level playing field' in the access to services.

 Indeed, the overall Strategy will contribute directly and indirectly to the delivery and accessibility of new homes, schools, employment opportunities and infrastructure facilities.